darkreader/darkreader/.github/ISSUE_TEMPLATE/broken-website.md

 ---
 name: Broken Website Report
 about: Create a report about a website issue you experienced while using Dark Reader.
-title: "[Broken Website] Place title here"
+title: "[Broken Website] Replace with title"
 labels: Broken Website
 assignees: ''
 ---

 <!--
   ⚠⚠ Do not delete this issue template! ⚠⚠
   Reported issues must use this template and have all the necessary information provided.
 Incomplete reports are likely to be ignored and closed.
 -->

 <!--
   Thank you for taking the time to create a report about a website issue.
 Ensure that there are no other existing reports for this website issue.
 Also, remember to fill out every section on this report and remove any that are not needed.
 Finally, place the website address in the title of this report.
 -->

 # Broken Website Report